hybridgroup/gopherbot/README.md

 ## Hello, Gopherbot

 Gopherbot uses an [Adafruit Circuit Playground Express](https://www.adafruit.com/product/3333) as its "brain".
-To put new code on the Circuit Playground Express you just copy a file in the correct format from your computer using a USB connection without having to install any extra flashing software.
+To put new code on the Circuit Playground Express you can copy a file in the correct format from your computer to the board using a USB connection without having to install any extra flashing software.
 This is because it comes with a "bootloader" named UF2 already installed, that lets to do the flashing.
 Here is more information about the [UF2 bootloader](https://github.com/Microsoft/uf2) if you are interested.

 Here is what to do: